KarlZylinski/Bowtie/README.md

 - [ ] Deffered / heightmap lighting
 - [ ] Replace PNG with homebrew DDS loader
 - [ ] Proper assert() and error()
+- [ ] Make engine, game and renderer into dlls.
+Load them dynamically and fetch func ptrs which are called.
+- [ ] Move all platform related stuff such as creating and waiting for mutices and conditionals to funtion ptrs whicha send along with the memory from the platform layer.
+Should be able to remove os layer after that.
+- [ ] Remove lua, turn game project into an empty c game project.
+- [ ] Move any static or dynamically allocated chucks of memory to permanent memory.
+- [ ] Look over temp allocator, make it possible to somehow push the head forward more often?
+Requires one temp allocator per thread?
+Might be good though, because of mutex perf. issues
+- [ ] The tough one!
+What to do about the component allocations?
+Make entity into a regular index and have gaps in component collections?
+That would be ok if it wasn't for two things: bad locality and marking one entity dirty forces you to move all entities.
+You could have an indirection table though.
+It's only the touched ones that are updated and those are at the front so that's ok.

+        entity index -> transform index table
+        mark dirty by moving transform index to front the gc stuff might be non-needed, just remove stuff?

+Entity can be turned into struct:

+struct Entity
+{
+    unsigned id;
+    World* world;
+}

+entity::set_position(Entity* e, const Vector2* pos)
+{
+    transform_component::set_position(e->world->transform_components, e.id, pos);
+}

+etc

+Have x preallocated entities and the same amount of components of each type.
+That's no memory anyways.

+- [ ] Maybe change world loading a bit to be "after" the systems in the memory map.
+This goes in line with loading a level and then just rewinding memory the to where the systems left off.

+Memory layout:

+|  - Systems
+|  - Level
+v  - Game << maybe have this one separately or before level as a system with a predefined heap allocator which the game can use to it's leisure?

+- [ ] Reload dynamically loaded dlls whenever they're touched.
+Might need to move debug memory load to platform layer so resources don't die?

 ## Style